 Bishop Loverde, on the other hand,

+sees his priests at regular priests’ meetings, confirmations, other necessary functions, and fundraisers.
+He operates more like the CEO of a corporation whose staff deal with underlings than as the spiritual father of his priest/sons.
+I recall reading a bulletin notice by one pastoral administrator who was loaned to another diocese.
+He wrote that his meeting with Bishop Loverde before he left was the very first private meeting he ever had in the four years since the bishop's arrival.
+That appears typical.
+A summons to the chancery is unlikely to be a friendly social call.
 The bishops' disrespect for his priests is clear in his failure to consult them on serious matters.
 The Good Touch/Bad Touch debacle of 2004 (hereafter referred to as "Bad Touch") is a case in point.
 The bishop planned to impose the Bad Touch program on the diocese before anyone was the wiser.
 The priests didn't hear a word about it until it was a fait accompli.
 The facilitators were trained and the diocese had received permission from the Bad touch publisher to put a Catholic spin on the secular materials which were deplorable.
 (Keep in mind that the financial benefit to the diocese for the “Catholic version” would likely have been considerable.)

 The controversy began when the bishop announced the impending implementation of Bad Touch at a priests' meeting.
 Horrified, several priests alerted concerned laymen including myself.
 Unfortunately for the bishop, an informed laity rose up in arms and met with diocesan representatives at a "peasants with pitchforks" meeting in Manassas.
 Chancery officials who tried to manipulate results were outflanked and the program was later deep-sixed.
 During the course of the battle, both the bishop and his representatives lied.
 Is it any wonder many faithful Catholics in Arlington do not trust the bishop?